E2-BKI: Evidential Ellipsoidal Bayesian Kernel Inference for Uncertainty-aware Gaussian Semantic Mapping: Evidential Ellipsoidal BKI

-\textbf{Clustering} Given the evidential points $\mathcal{D'} = \{ (\bxn, \bpn, u_n) \}_{n=1}^{N}$ as input, our framework performs clustering to construct Gaussian primitives.
-For stability, the points are first partitioned according to their most likely semantic label,
+\textbf{Clustering} Our framework performs clustering to construct Gaussian primitives from the evidential points $\mathcal{D'} = \{ (\bxn, \bpn, u_n) \}_{n=1}^{N}$.
+For clustering stability, the points are first partitioned by their most likely semantic label:

-so that points assigned to the same semantic class are grouped together.
+Clustering is thus performed independently within each semantic class, as we empirically found this strategy to yield more stable and reliable performance.
 Within each partition $\mathcal{D}'_c$, we apply K-Means++ clustering~\cite{267_KMenasPP_arthur2006} to form spatially coherent subsets $\{ \mathcal{C}_{j} \}_{j=1}^{J_c}$ where $J_c$ denotes the number of clusters for class $c$.
 We then pool the clusters across all classes into a unified set $\mathbb{C}=\{ \mathcal{C}_{j} \}_{j=1}^J$ with $J = \sum_{c=1}^C J_c$, removing the class index for subsequent Gaussian construction.